keras-team/keras-hub/LITERTLM_RESUME.md

 ## Known Issues / Blockers

 1. **JAX CI failures** on `keras-stable` are unrelated to this PR.
 Failures are in `samplers/*_sampler_test.py` and `utils/transformers/export/gemma*_test.py` due to int64/int32 mismatch in `dynamic_update_slice` / `dynamic_slice`.
 2. **Gemma3n separate vision encoder** not supported yet — MobileNetV5 does not expose a single projected vision dimension; Gemma3n applies reshape / sqrt-scaling / `embed_vision` inside the backbone after the encoder.
+Baked-in (single-model) Gemma3n vision export works.
 3. **Audio encoder separation** blocked upstream by `litert-torch` issue #1039.
 4. **BytePair / HuggingFace tokenizers** intentionally not supported.
 The LiteRT-LM / MediaPipe LLM Inference runtime contract only supports SentencePiece model protobuf files as the tokenizer model.
 BPE/HF tokenizers would need a lossy conversion to SentencePiece (the upstream `litert_torch/generative/tools/tokenizer_to_sentencepiece.py` notes ~1% token-ID mismatch for Llama3.2), which is out of scope for this PR.